acnmartens81/TIBCOSpotfireWorkshop/Readme.md

 ## Feedback
 Thank you for attending the TIBCO Spotfire Workshop.
 We constantly like to improve our workshops.
 Therefore we kindly ask you to complete [this feedback form](https://forms.gle/dcW6GmZzAg5ysytE6).
+(If you're also attending the Data Science in the afternoon you can fill out the feedback form after the Data Science workshop.)

 ## Appendix A